MixinNetwork/mixin.network/docs/blog/2022/mixin-network-monthly-report-no-37/README.md

 - 03–31–2022
   The official version of Trident, one of Mixin NFT Markets, has officially launched at 7000104475 with website: [https://thetrident.one](https://thetrident.one)
 - 03–31–2022
-  The vegetable growing game “ポチッと Farm” that supports Mixin recharge is officially launched (7000104498), with Japanese language support only.
+  The vegetable growing game "ポチッと Farm" that supports Mixin recharge is officially launched (7000104498), with Japanese language support only.

 ## About Mixin Network